View this document as: a single page | multiple pages.

 4. If there is a partial mismatch of core attributes to authoritative records, the trusted referee SHALL review evidence that supports the legitimacy of the asserted attribute value (e.g., recent move or change of name).

 Applicant references are individuals who participate in the identity proofing of an applicant in order to vouch for the applicant’s identity, attributes, or circumstances related to the applicant’s ability to complete identity proofing.
-Applicant representatives are not agents of the CSP, but instead are representatives of the applicant who have sufficient knowledge to aide in the completion of identity proofing when other forms of evidence, validation, and verification are not available.
+Applicant references are not agents of the CSP, but rather representatives of the applicant who have sufficient knowledge to aid in the completion of identity proofing when other forms of evidence, validation, and verification are not available.

-1. The CSP SHALL provide notification to the public of the allowability of applicant references and any requirements for the relationship between the reference and an applicant.
+1. The CSP SHALL notify the public of the allowability of applicant references and any requirements for the relationship between the reference and an applicant.

-3. The CSP SHALL identity proof an applicant reference to the same or higher IAL intended for the applicant.
-The CSP SHALL include the information collected, recorded, and retained for identity proofing the applicant references in its privacy risk assessment for identity proofing applicants, as required in section Sec.
-3.1.3.
+3. The CSP SHALL identity-proof an applicant reference to the same or higher IAL intended for the applicant.
+The CSP SHALL include the information collected, recorded, and retained for identity proofing the applicant references in its privacy risk assessment, as required in section Sec.
+3.3.1.

-4. The CSP SHALL record the use of an applicant reference in the subscriber account as well as maintain a record of the applicant reference and their relationship to the applicant.
+4. The CSP SHALL record the use of an applicant reference in the subscriber account and maintain a record of the applicant reference and their relationship to the applicant.

 5. The RP SHALL conduct a risk assessment to determine the applicability, business requirements, and potential risks associated with excluding or including applicant references for proofing events.